BillCruise/MathBlitz/README.md

 Our apps show ads from [Google Admob](https://www.google.com/admob/).
 This company may collect other information outside of our reach.
 You should read their privacy policy if you are unsure of what data they collect.
 We do not work with ad providers who have shown poor handling of personal information in the past.

-Since ads are a vital part of our business, we take great care in selecting advertising partners.
+Since ads are a vital part of providing Math Blitz! as a free app, we take great care in selecting advertising partners.
 We do not work with companies delivering ads of a pornographic nature or other inappropriate content.
 As we do not have direct control of which ads are shown in our apps at any given moment, we encourage you to contact us if you find ads in our apps that violate this policy.

 ## How we use and disclose information collected: